nateshmbhat/rm-trash/README.md

 # safe-rm
 "safe-rm" puts the files you delete in a shell into the Trash (Recycle bin).
 The script is meant to be used in place of rm system command in linux .
 This script will safely delete your files and put them in the trash.
+Its a wrapper around "rm"

 This solves accidental removals.
 The script is meant to be used as an alias with rm directly and unlike other such scripts , it can handle duplicate files in the trash and works for recursive arguments and any other options that rm supports .